Skip to main content

 Frequently Asked Questions

-BUFFALO FEDERAL BANK has a Bank Health Score of D (40/100).
-It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
+Buffalo Federal Bank has a Bank Health Score of C (61/100), placing it in average financial health.
+It holds a Tier 1 capital ratio of 9.86%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BUFFALO FEDERAL BANK holds $184M in total assets and $160M in total deposits.
-It is located in BUFFALO, WYOMING (FDIC Certificate #29696).
+Buffalo Federal Bank holds $184M in total assets and $160M in total deposits.
+It is headquartered in Buffalo, Wyoming (FDIC Certificate #29696).

-BUFFALO FEDERAL BANK has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.79%, and the return on assets is 1.09%.
+Buffalo Federal Bank has a Tier 1 capital ratio of 9.86%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.79%, and the return on assets is 1.09%.

 Yes.
-BUFFALO FEDERAL BANK is FDIC-insured (Certificate #29696).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Buffalo Federal Bank is FDIC-insured (Certificate #29696).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: